bugsbirb/birb/arglebargle.md

 - Complete rework of core/discord/emojis.py, existed since the start of the bot, using the application emoji directory would be better.
 - Staff Panel rewrite
 - Giving Birb up.

+### Discovered Bugs
+- Embed fields do not update in embed builder.